MrJoy27/ENSAI-2A-projet-info/README.md

 * players may:

-Log in
+- Log in / sign in
-Join a table
+- Join a table
-Take actions during their turn (fold/call/raise/all-in) View their wallet balance
+- Take actions during their turn (fold/call/raise/all-in)
+- View their wallet balance
+- Check the statistics (wins / games played)

 * Admins may:

-Credit player balances
+- Credit player balances
-Manage table
+- ban an account

 ## :arrow_forward: Launch the webservice